LinguaPhylo/linguaPhylo.github.io/setup.md

 Make sure you have `lphy-j8-{{ lphy_version }}.jar` and the script `lphybeast` in the correct path.
-Now, we can run the following command line to show the usage, and also check if it is installed properly:
+Now, we can run the following command line to show the usage, and also check if it is installed properly, where the `$BEAST_DIR` is the folder containing BEAST 2.

 ```bash
 $BEAST_DIR/lphy/lphybeast -h
 ```
-where the `$BEAST_DIR` is the folder containing BEAST 2.

 Then, try to create "RSV2.xml" from the tutorial script "RSV2.lphy":